Karl Goldcamp interviews Dr. Palmer for Keto Naturopath – Addiction and keto

 - 29:19 Increasing GABA, a primary inhibitory neurotransmitter in the brain.

 - 33:10 The ketogenic diet helps repair mitochondria.
-This helps it increase production of new mitochondria.

 - 34:19 The ketogenic diet stimulates some pathways that result in anti-aging.